aavdisd07/ProfileReadme/README.md

  You can click the Preview link to take a look at your changes. -->
 - 👋 Hi, I’m avantisd07
 - 👀 I’m interested in Web and App Development and competitive programming
-- 🌱 I’m currently pursuing B.Tech from S.G.G.S.IE&T,Vishnupuri
+- 🌱 I have completed B.Tech from S.G.G.S.IE&T, Vishnupuri
-- 💞️ I’m looking to collaborate on various projects based on real time.
+- 💞️ I’m looking to collaborate on various projects based on real-time.
 - 📫 How to reach me 2021bit153@sggs.ac.in